Article

 As medical device technology has become more advanced and connectivity between a growing number of systems and tools throughout medical facilities and organizations has increased, potential cybersecurity gaps and vulnerabilities have also emerged.
 With threat actors no longer primarily seeking financial information and credit card data and instead looking to breach systems with vast amounts of personal data like hospitals and health systems possess, connected medical devices are under more scrutiny from regulators.

-The federal government, for example, recently amended medical device requirements by integrating a new Ensuring Cybersecurity of Devices section to the Federal Food, Drug, and Cosmetic Act.
-The new guidance helps ensure that products entering the market are more secure, thereby decreasing the likelihood of a security incident stemming from manufactured devices.
+The federal government, for example, recently amended medical device requirements by integrating a new Ensuring Cybersecurity of Devices section to the Food and Drug Administration’s (FDA) Federal Food, Drug, and Cosmetic Act.
+The new FDA cybersecurity guidance helps ensure that products entering the market are more secure, thereby decreasing the likelihood of a security incident stemming from manufactured devices.
 In addition, the guidelines promote continuous monitoring of the software bill of materials (SBOM) for the timely resolution of higher-risk vulnerabilities.

-How new guidelines affect device manufacturers and health care providers
+How new FDA cybersecurity guidelines affect device manufacturers and health care providers

-These new guidelines promote a considerable new amount of awareness and responsibility for device manufacturers, with new demands from development to testing, to sustaining the SBOM throughout the device’s life cycle.
+The new FDA cybersecurity guidance promotes a considerable new amount of awareness and responsibility for device manufacturers, with new demands from development to testing, to sustaining the SBOM throughout the device’s lifecycle.

 Developing an effective compliance approach